reactive/data-client/docs/graphql/api/Entity.md

 When representing data from a relational database, this makes an Entity roughly map 1:1 with a table, where each row represents an instance of the Entity.

-By defining a `pk()` member, Rest Hooks will normalize entities, ensuring consistency and improve performance by increasing cache hit rates.
+By defining a `pk()` member, Reactive Data Client will normalize entities, ensuring consistency and improve performance by increasing cache hit rates.

 :::tip